-I have a new found love for sweet potatoes.
-I just love how healthy they are and how delicious they taste.
-I’ve tried baking a sweet potato, making roasted sweet potatoes in the oven and even made this baked sweet potato fries recipe, but had never used them in a soup.
-So I decided to give it a try.
+I have a new found love for sweet potatoes beyond just sweet potato casserole!
+I’ve been baking sweet potato, making roasted sweet potatoes in the oven and even tried this baked sweet potato fries recipe, but had never used them in a soup.

 Why This Recipe Works

 - Quick and easy: Wholesome ingredients come together in one pot in 45 minutes!
 Simple saute, simmer, and blend into a velvety soup.